splunk-soar-connectors/groupibthreatintelligenceandattribution/README.md

 [comment]: # ""
 ## Asset configuration

 1).
-Find **Group IB Threat Intelligence and Attribution** app, click **CONFIGURE NEW ASSET** button, in **Asset Settings** tab enter your credentials and configure necessary collections.
+Find **Group IB Threat Intelligence** app, click **CONFIGURE NEW ASSET** button, in **Asset Settings** tab enter your credentials and configure necessary collections.

 -   **Group-IB API URL** is https://tap.group-ib.com/api/v2/
--   **Username** is the login for the Group-IB TIA portal.
+-   **Username** is the login for the Group-IB TI portal.
 -   **Verify server certificate** - Whether to allow connections without verifying SSL certificates validity.
 -   **API key** can be manually generated in the portal:
-    The old version of the portal: log in to the TIA -> click on your name in the right upper corner -> choose the **Profile** option -> click on the **Go to my setting** button under your name -> under the **Change password** button you will see **API KEY generator** . **Do not forget to save the API key** .
+    The old version of the portal: log in to the TI -> click on your name in the right upper corner -> choose the **Profile** option -> click on the **Go to my setting** button under your name -> under the **Change password** button you will see **API KEY generator** . **Do not forget to save the API key** .
-    The new version of the portal: log in to the TIA -> click on your name in the right upper corner -> choose the **Profile** option -> click on **Security and Access** tab -> click on **Personal token** tab -> click on **Generate new token** button -> enter your password, copy token and click **Save** button.
+    The new version of the portal: log in to the TI -> click on your name in the right upper corner -> choose the **Profile** option -> click on **Security and Access** tab -> click on **Personal token** tab -> click on **Generate new token** button -> enter your password, copy token and click **Save** button.
 -   Every collection has a poll starting date and enable checkbox.

 2).
-If you are using a proxy to connect to the Group IB TIA server, you can specify the appropriate settings.
+If you are using a proxy to connect to the Group IB TI server, you can specify the appropriate settings.
 You need to expand the **Advanced** section on the bottom, find the **Environment** section and click **+ Variable** . **NAME** must be HTTPS_PROXY, **VALUE** is your proxy server.